cloudshiftstrategies/css_terraform_training/docs/github.md

     Note: When making additional edits to a file after staging it, the staged file does not contain the additional edits.
 You have to run `git add .` again before the next step.

-2. **Commit** Next you must commits all staged files together as an atomic commit to the local repo.
+2. **Commit** Next you must commit all staged files together as an atomic commit to the local repo.

     In this stage we commit the staged files, and must provide a commit message, describing the change made